pydantic/pydantic/docs/integrations/mypy.md

 Pydantic supports the mypy versions released less than 6 months ago.
 Older versions may still work with the plugin but won't be tested.
 The list of released mypy versions can be found [here](https://mypy-lang.org/news.html).
-Note that the support policy is subject to changes if this becomes too much of an issue on our end.
+Note that the version support policy is subject to change at discretion of contributors.

 ## Mypy plugin capabilities